s7anley/redis-sentinel-docker/README.md

 Unique name for master group.
 Default value is `mymaster`.

 `QUORUM`
 Number of Sentinels that need to agree about the fact the master is not reachable, in order for really mark the slave as failing, and eventually start a fail over procedure if possible.
 Default value is `2`.

-`ANNOUNCE_IP`
-In case of mapping, configure IP address of sentinel server.
-Read more in [documentation](Sentinel, Docker, NAT, and possible issues).

-`ANNOUNCE_PORT`
-In case of mapping, configure mapped port of sentinel server.
-Read more in [documentation](Sentinel, Docker, NAT, and possible issues).

 `DOWN_AFTER`
 Time in milliseconds an instance should not be reachable for a Sentinel starting to think it is down.
 Default value `30000`.